kbuzard-SU/gradualism/2020_Summer_RA_Summary.md

 Excel (VBA) (16.0.13029 .20344).

-notes: most of the process can be achieved on the basic version of the software.
-However one specific tool that involved is that you need upgrade the adobe to pro version to use to crop tool to crop the original pdf files.
+Note: most of the process can be achieved on the basic version of each software.
+However one specific tool in Adobe requires you upgrade to Adobe Pro: that is, to use to crop tool to crop the original pdf files.

 ## Explanation of existing files.

-* <font size=4>The digitization (so far) only covers the regular schedules (from schedule 1 to schedule 16).
+* The digitization (so far) only covers the regular schedules (from schedule 1 to schedule 16).
 Among them schedule 1 to schedule 15 of Geneva (1947), Annecy and Torquay data have been coded in EXCEL file ***"Schedules_1-15_units_changed"***.
 For completeness, I maintain all the possible types of units that appear in the original pdf file.
-But as one can tell, some of the units are refering very close meanings, and if further simplification is needed, one can use EXCEL VBA or R to replace the certain units that you want. </font>
+But as one can tell, some of the units are refering very close meanings, and if further simplification is needed, one can use EXCEL VBA or R to replace the certain units that you want.

-* <font size=4>For schedule 16, the free list has not been included in the above file.
+* For schedule 16, the free list has not been included in the above file.
 The main reason is that the tax rate are all zero and the relation between different rounds files is not clear now.
 Therefore all the the free list paragraphs are stored in another seperate file: ***"paragraphs"***, also an example list of Torquay free list is stored in file ***"Torquay_free_list"***.
-For now we put the duty rate of free list items in the specific tax rate column (namely, take the tax type as specific and tax rate as zero).</font>
+For now we put the duty rate of free list items in the specific tax rate column (namely, take the tax type as specific and tax rate as zero).

-* <font size=4>There are several paragraphs that are not very matched with the Geneva(Annecy) description, those files are listed in file ***"paragraphs"*** and painted with color in the ***"Schedules_1-15_units_changeds"***.
-Some of paragraphs are involved with a change of the unit across(within) rounds and they are all listed (they have been changed already, but if you want to trace them, they are listed in the file).</font>
+* There are several paragraphs that are not very matched with the Geneva(Annecy) description, those files are listed in file ***"paragraphs"*** and painted with color in the ***"Schedules_1-15_units_changeds"***.
+Some of paragraphs are involved with a change of the unit across(within) rounds and they are all listed (they have been changed already, but if you want to trace them, they are listed in the file).

-* <font size=4>I created a seperated folder called ***"UNTC_814"*** in the G:/drive, the 814 is the registration number of all the GATT files.
+* I created a seperated folder called ***"UNTC_814"*** in the G:/drive, the 814 is the registration number of all the GATT files.
 The folder includes all the rounds files from the source of UN treaty collections.
 And follow the volume number, more related information can be found on the website.
-And other information related to the change of policy could be found in other volumes under the GATT project in UNTC.The link for the website is <https://treaties.un.org/pages/AdvanceSearch.aspx?tab=UNTS&clang=_en>, select search for "treaty" and search on registration number 814.</font>
+And other information related to the change of policy could be found in other volumes under the GATT project in UNTC.The link for the website is <https://treaties.un.org/pages/AdvanceSearch.aspx?tab=UNTS&clang=_en>, select search for "treaty" and search on registration number 814.

 ## The relationship between Annecy and Geneva (1947)